 Matt Wolski ’13 and Max Kunik ’13, who have been friends since their freshman year at St. Edward’s, founded Taster’s Table Club.
 The company organizes monthly dinner experiences at Austin’s buzziest restaurants, where members get a 6+ course meal with dishes from the daily menu at affordable prices.
 The club expanded this year to Houston, Portland and the Cleveland-Akron area.

 This year’s Forbes “30 Under 30: Manufacturing & Industry” list includes Regina Vatterott ’16, the COO of EllieGrid.
-The company — which Vatterott and her team launched in 2015 — makes a smart pillbox that reminders users when to take their medications and how many to take.
+The company — which Vatterott and her team launched in 2015 — makes a smart pillbox that reminds users when to take their medications and how many to take.

 A toast to Ben Sabin ’09, cofounder of Friends & Allies Brewing in Austin, which released the Hilltopper Bock — a seasonal brew that Sabin calls “a tip of the hat to the school that I went to” and its mountain goat mascot.
 “Bock” is the German word for male goat.